Difficult Bible Quiz about the Physical Bible

 c.
 King of Judea.

-He was from Jerusalem and born after the crucifixion of Jesus.
+Flavius Josephus was a Jewish historian from Jerusalem and was born after the crucifixion of Jesus.

-Josephus confirmed that the Bible was real and accurate in its truth.
+Josephus wrote about these events and confirmed that the Bible was real and accurate in its truth.

-5. Who wrote about the crucifixion of Jesus, his brother James, and the resurrection around 115 AD?
+At about 115 AD, who wrote about the crucifixion of Jesus, his brother James, and the resurrection?

 a.
 Socrates.